wting/autojump/README.md

 autojump is a faster way to navigate your filesystem.
 It works by maintaining a database of the directories you use the most from the command line.
-The `j --stat` command shows you the current contents of the database.
 Directories must be visited first before they can be jumped to.

 INSTALLATION